--Lyxic (question 1)
+- -Lyxic (question 1)

--Morphology (question2)
+- -Morphology (question2)

--Grammar (question3)
+- -Grammar (question3)

--Phonology (question4)
+- -Phonology (question4)

--Discourse (question5)
+- -Discourse (question5)

-The testee in this part is asked to choose one topic from two topics given.
+The testee in this part is

+asked to choose one topic from two topics given.
 The difference between the two topics is that the first is guided and the second is free.

 Topic one: Giving clues to use in writing, the candidate is requested to write a composition about 120-150 words in which s/he urges the athletes to show the sense of fair play and avoid doping in competitions.

-In fact, it is clearly noticed that this topic has a close relation with the idea discussed in the text and accordingly it should have a connection with a unit dealt with in the program.

-The testee has to follow the guideline given in order not to be out of subject.
+In fact, it is clearly noticed that this topic has a close connection with the idea discussed in the text and accordingly it should have a connection with a unit dealt with within the program.
+The testee has to follow the guideline given in order not to be out of the subject.
 This does not mean s/he is strictly limited by the guideline's ideas; instead, it is preferable to use her/his ideas to take the mark of excellence.
 Topic two: This topic does not contain a guideline that means the testee is required to use her/his own ideas.
-This topic is about writing a composition of 120-150 words on advising a classmate who cheats in the exams to have higher grades to refrain from behaving in such a way.
+This topic is about writing a composition of

+120-150 words on advising a classmate who cheats in the
-question 5)

-6- Discourse (question6)

-7- Phonology (question7)

-Section three: Written Expression

-In this section, testees are given two topics :

-Topic one:

-Testees are given a conversation between A and B to complete it.

-Topic two:

-Testees are asked to write a composition of about 150-200 words on the given topic. (argumentative text).
+إسم ولقب المؤلف (BOUREGUIG Abdelkrim)

+exams to have higher grades to

+refrain from behaving in such a

+way.

-5- Conclusion :
+5- Conclusion:

-Including testing learners oral proficiency would be a real application of CBA, but it seems a hard task within the actual status of EFL in the structuralisation of the algerian secondary school; therefore, it is highly recommended to change the structuralisation of the secondary school education as a solution to the paradoxical state of teaching and testing processes of foreign languages in general and particularly English.
+As far as a foreign language is concerned, including testing learners, oral proficiency would be a real application of CBA.
+However, it seems a hard task within the actual status of EFL in the structuralization of the Algerian secondary school; therefore, it is highly recommended to change the structuralization of the secondary school education as a solution to the paradoxical state of teaching and testing processes of foreign languages in general and particularly English.

-Structuralisation is the appropriate solution to enable testers to test the students' competencies of the four skills and reach reliable results that could enhance not only learning English in the secondary school but also learning it in the different educational institutions especially the university that would receive a reliable potential from the secondary school and which would serve the well-doing of the university as a whole and English in particular.
+Therefore, structuralization is the appropriate solution to enable testers to test the students' competencies of the four skills and reach reliable results that could enhance not only learning English in secondary school but also learning it in the different educational institutions especially the university.
+The latter would receive a reliable potential from the secondary school and which would serve the well-doing of the university as a whole and English in particular.

-Launching a challenge of successful deep reform in Education in Algeria particularly the Secondary Education Foreign Languages Teaching would be a result of political will so that the whole society will benefit from the Educational Reform aiming at reaching well-prepared citizens who would serve the nation.
+Launching a challenge of successful deep reform in Education in Algeria, particularly the Secondary Education Foreign Languages Teaching would be a result of political will so that the whole society will benefit from the Educational Reform aiming at reaching well-prepared citizens who would serve the nation.